zenmobiledev/VIX-Schoters-ZaenalArif/README.md

  | ![Video Nihon App](app/src/main/assets/nihon_app.gif) |
 ## Tech Stack

-- [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
+- [Kotlin](https://kotlinlang.org/): First class and official programming language for Android development.
+- [Coroutine](https://kotlinlang.org/spec/asynchronous-programming-with-coroutines.html#coroutines): Kotlin library for asynchronous and concurrent programming, providing support for suspending functions.
+- [LifeCycle](https://developer.android.com/topic/libraries/architecture/lifecycle?hl=en): Components to handle Android lifecycle-aware tasks, including ViewModel and LiveData support.
-- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
+- [Glide](https://github.com/bumptech/glide): An image loading and caching library for Android focused on smooth scrolling
-- [Material Design](https://material.io/develop/android/docs/getting-started) - Material is a design
-  system created by Google to help teams build high-quality digital experiences for Android, iOS, Flutter, and the web.
+- [Material Design](https://material.io/develop/android/docs/getting-started): Material is a design system created by Google to help teams build high-quality digital experiences for Android, iOS, Flutter, and the web.
-- [LottieFiles](https://lottiefiles.com/) - LottieFiles provides all the tools that you need to create, edit, test and display Lottie animations.
+- [ROOM](https://developer.android.com/jetpack/androidx/releases/room?hl=en): A persistence library that provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
+- [Shimmer-Android](https://github.com/facebookarchive/shimmer-android): Library to add a shimmering effect to any view in your Android app, enhancing UI interactions.
+- [CircleImageView](https://github.com/hdodenhof/CircleImageView): Custom ImageView that displays images as circles, useful for avatar or profile picture views.
+- [Retrofit](https://github.com/square/retrofit): A type-safe HTTP client for Android and Java used to handle REST API calls and network requests in a concise and efficient manner.